Timed Multiset Rewriting and the Verification of Time-Sensitive Distributed Systems: Survivability PSPACE upper bound proof (Theorem )

+This algorithm accepts iff there is a trace from $\Sscr_0$ that is not compliant and uses the lazy time sampling.
+Since $\Tscr$ is a PTS, any trace can be extened to an infinite time trace, including traces that use the lazy time sampling.
+Therefore, the algorithm accepts if and only if there is an infinite time trace from $\Sscr_0$ that is not compliant and uses the lazy time sampling.

 We take advantage of the fact that PSPACE, NPSPACE and co-PSPACE are all the same complexity class~\cite{savitch} and determinize the above algorithm and than switch the ACCEPT and FAIL.
-The resulting algorithm returns ACCEPT if and only if no critical configuration is reachable from the given initial configuration using the lazy time sampling.
+The resulting algorithm returns ACCEPT if and only if no critical configuration is reachable from the given initial configuration using the lazy time sampling, \ie, if and only if all infinite time traces that start with the given initial configuration and use the lazy time sampling are compliant.

-The proof that above algorithms run in polynomial space is very similar to that proof relating to Theorem \ref{th:PSPACE-feasibility}. \end{proof}
+The proof that above algorithms run in polynomial space is very similar to that proof relating to Proposition \ref{th:PSPACE-feasibility}.